 Eddington Luminosity Calculator

-Start by entering the total mass of the object in kilograms.
-If you already know the mass in solar masses, multiply by the Sun’s mass, 1.98847 × 1030 kg, before entering it.
-Next, enter an opacity κ in square metres per kilogram.
-The default value in this page is 0.034 m²/kg, which corresponds to the familiar electron-scattering opacity of 0.34 cm²/g often used for hot, fully ionized gas of roughly solar composition.
-That default is appropriate for the standard textbook version of the Eddington limit.
+To use this Eddington luminosity calculator effectively, enter the total mass of the object in kilograms and then choose the opacity that best represents the gas you are thinking about.
+If you know the mass in solar masses instead of kilograms, multiply by the Sun’s mass, 1.98847 × 1030 kg, before typing the value.
+The default opacity on this page is 0.034 m²/kg, which is the SI form of the familiar 0.34 cm²/g electron-scattering opacity often used for hot, fully ionized gas of roughly solar composition.
+For textbook Eddington-limit problems, that default is usually the right starting point.

-After you press Calculate, the page reports the maximum steady luminosity for the chosen mass and opacity.
-The result table also translates your input mass into solar masses and expresses the luminosity as a multiple of the Sun’s luminosity.
-If you want to reuse the number in notes, a report, or a message, the Copy Result button creates a plain-language summary.
-When you interpret the result, think of it as a classical ceiling for steady, approximately spherical emission.
-A real source can be below the limit and still drive winds, or appear above it briefly if geometry, clumping, beaming, or time variability matter.
+After you press Calculate, the result area reports the maximum steady luminosity for the chosen mass and opacity.
+It also converts your input mass into solar masses and expresses the luminosity as a multiple of the Sun’s luminosity.
+That second unit is helpful because the absolute value in watts can be enormous even for modest stellar masses.
+If you need to paste the output into notes, a message, or lab work, the Copy Result button creates a plain-language summary.
+When interpreting the number, remember that it represents a classical steady-state ceiling for approximately spherical emission.
+Real sources can drive winds before reaching the exact limit, and some systems can appear super-Eddington for a while because radiation escapes anisotropically or because the gas is clumpy rather than smooth.

-The classical derivation balances two effects acting on ionized gas.
+The Eddington luminosity formula comes from balancing gravitational acceleration against radiative acceleration in gas that is coupled to light through opacity.
 Gravity pulls matter inward toward an object of mass .
-Radiation pushes outward because photons transfer momentum when they scatter or are absorbed.
+Radiation pushes outward because photons carry momentum, and each scattering or absorption event transfers a little of that momentum to the gas.
 Before solving for luminosity, astronomers often write the outward radiative acceleration as and the inward gravitational acceleration as .
 Setting those equal and replacing the radiative flux with luminosity leads to the standard expression below.

 For hot ionized gas dominated by electron scattering, many astrophysics texts quote the opacity as 0.34 cm² g⁻¹, which is equivalent to the SI value shown here: